How Dakota Business Lending is working in our local communities

 Main Street Program

-Start-ups and emerging small businesses breathe new life into communities all around North Dakota.
-The purpose of Dakota Business Lending’s Main Street Program is to encourage the creation and stability of small businesses across the state.
-Dakota Business Lending invested over $400,000 dollars to create the Main Street Program to support start-ups and emerging small businesses.
+Start-ups and emerging small businesses breathe new life into communities all around North Dakota, Montana, and Minnesota.
+Dakota Business Lending created the Main Street Loan program in 2009 to encourage the creation and stability of small businesses.
+We invested over $400,000 dollars to create the Main Street Program to support start-ups and emerging small businesses.
+This program is completely funded by Dakota Business Lending and does not utilize any state or federal support.

 Women’s Business Summit